 - Dynamic Entry: He was introduced to the scene twice when he burst through a wall.

 A dark side of Luigi, Mr. L tried to display himself as a threat by trying to shatter the fourth wall.
 However, everyone ignored him, enraging Mr. L and kicking off a few instances of him trying to take revenge.

-Enemy Within - He shares Luigi's body and is derived from Luigi's common flaws.
+- Enemy Within: He shares Luigi's body and is derived from Luigi's common flaws.

-Paper-Thin Disguise - To the point where later on, he didn't even pretend he wasn't essentially Luigi.
+- Paper-Thin Disguise: To the point where later on, he didn't even pretend he wasn't essentially Luigi.

-Punny Name: Inductell is derived from "induction".
+- Punny Name: Inductell is derived from "induction".

 Attribute Avenger ("Atrivenger") (age 4)

-A seemingly emtionless cubic fractal robot.
+A seemingly emotionless cubic fractal robot.
 With a whole host of power.
-About on First Guardian level, except this antonym of audibility is only a few years old and hasn't even traveled through time.
+About on First Guardian level, except this antonym of audibility is only a few years old and hasn't even travelled through time.
 It's rumored that he has a whole spread of powers corresponding to each Pokemon type... and those rumors are actually right.
 Also, he was created by the same guy who made TVon.
 Food for thought.

 King Kenas Revip